magicdude4eva/port25-bouncehandler/README.md

 :beer: **Please support me**: Although all my software is free, it is always appreciated if you can support my efforts on Github with a [contribution via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZRP5WBD8CT8EW) - this allows me to write cool projects like this in my personal time and hopefully help you or your business.
 ___

+## TL;DR - Features
+* Requires PHP5.6 and PHPMailer (optional is RRD for graphing)
+* Integrates with MailWizz, Interspire and provides functionality to plug in your own handler
+* With Port25 PowerMTA you get the following real-time functionality
+ * Uses PowerMTA accounting pipes to unsubscribe when a bounce occurs
+ * Uses PowerMTA feedback loop processing and unsubscribes recipients as FBL complaints arrive
+ * Uses PowerMTA domain pipe handling to handle List-Unsubscribes

 ## Overview
 Transactional- and promotional mail to our customers is an important mechanism to stay in touch and hopefully improve revenue due to the value and information we provide in our communication with customers.